Get-It-Done-403/Get-It-Done/reports/weekly-status-report-3.md

 * Have a base draft of the algorithm we will need for Calendar
 * Complete TaskService
 * Begin working on Calendar feature
+* Break down tasks and add them to our GetItDone kanban board and add assignee

 ## Individual Contributions